|

 China law which is a valuable resource for acquiring research materials on

+Chinese law.
 The website of China

 International Book Trading Corporation, the sole Chinese official